Friedrich Wilhelm Albrecht: Early life

-Albrecht was born on 15 October 1894 at Pławanice in Poland to Ferdinand and Helene Albrecht and is the eldest of there 10 children.
-Albrecht initially attended the local village school before he moved to study and live at the Hermannsburg Mission, in Germany, in 1913 and he graduate in 1924.
+Albrecht was born on 15 October 1894 at Pławanice in Poland to Ferdinand and Helene Albrecht and is the eldest of their 10 children.
+Albrecht initially attended the local village school before he moved to study and live at the Hermannsburg Mission in Germany in 1913 and he graduated in 1924.

 World War I did interrupt his studies and, due to a childhood injury making him lame in one leg, Albrecht served in the German medical corps on the Russian front.
 He was awarded an Iron Cross for tending wounded soldiers when under fire.